tytydraco/yessleep/out/Unit_6B.md

 “Luke—what the hell are you doing in my apartment?!”
 I demanded.

-He looked up at me, his face pale and twitching.
-"Luke," I said again, "what were you doing in my apartment?"

 He was silent for a long, choking second.
-Then something changed in his expression — the madness drained, replaced by something far more human.

-Terror.
+Then his face shifted.
+From what used to be anger was now shifting to terror.

 His pupils widened, and he stuttered.